matplotlib/matplotlib/doc/users/next_whats_new/selector_improvement.rst

 -----------------------------------------------------------------------------

 The `~matplotlib.widgets.RectangleSelector` and
-`~matplotlib.widgets.EllipseSelector` can now be rotated interactively between -45° and 45°.
-The range limits are currently dictated by the implementation.
+`~matplotlib.widgets.EllipseSelector` can now be rotated.
 The rotation is enabled or disabled by striking the *r* key ('r' is the default key mapped to 'rotate' in *state_modifier_keys*) or by calling ``selector.add_state('rotate')``.